 Without it, you won’t be able to establish future communications with the clients by doing mailing lists and creating discounts that bring them back to the store and incentivize loyalty.

-As the owner of your online store, you decide the pricing based on your necessities and costs.
+As the owner of your growing business, you decide the pricing based on your necessities and costs.
 When you are in a marketplace platform you’re a commodity.
 That means that they make all the shots and you can be the subject of them undercutting your price because they service the client over the supplier A.KA. you.

 In your home turf, you’re the king or queen of the castle contrary to marketplace stores where you are set among a pool of competition.